Learn how to store food in your refrigerator the way the pros do it so that you use the food you have, keep it safe to eat and throw a lot less away!

 - Check your refrigerator’s temperature.
 Keep your refrigerator below 40 degrees Fahrenheit.
 Keep a thermometer in your refrigerator to ensure that it remains at the desired temperature.

 - Organize.
 Keep your refrigerator organized into different zones to allow you to quickly find and re-shelve items.
 Designate the following zones in your refrigerator and label them: dairy, snacks, condiments, leftovers, meal prep, extras, and drawers for fruits and vegetables.
-This way, the main refrigerator organizer can easily identify the zones as well as all of the other refrigerator users.
+This way, when people put things away in your fridge, they can easily identify the zones and keep it organized.
 For more information about organizing your refrigerator, go to the Super Healthy Kids Facebook video page and scroll to find the Fridge Tour and How to Organize your Fridge video.

-- Date everything.
+- Put a date on things.
 We all, including myself, feel like we’ll remember when we put something into the refrigerator.
 But with everything else on our minds, it’s certainly easy to forget when we put the cooked chicken into the refrigerator or when we opened the jar of roasted red bell peppers.
 So add a label with a date on it so that no guessing is required.

 - If in doubt, throw it out.
 You cannot smell, taste or see many harmful organisms in foods that may cause food-borne illnesses.
 This means that a food that you shouldn’t eat may look, smell, and taste okay.
 Therefore, if you aren’t sure that a food has been stored safely, toss it.